BSidesSF/bsidessf.github.io/_pages/cfp.md

 title: "BSidesSF 2024 Call For Participation"
 ---

-BSidesSF is soliciting submissions for the annual BSidesSF conference on May 4-5, 2024.
-Call for Participation is currently open for the Collaborative Track.
+BSidesSF CFP is Closed!
+Thanks to all who submitted.

+# **When/Where**

+BSidesSF will take place on May 4-5, 2024.
+The conference will be located at City View at the Metreon in downtown San Francisco.

 Note: We **DO NOT** provide speaker or travel stipends at this time (except on a case-by-case basis with villages).
 We also DO NOT accept vendor pitches of any sort in our conference program.
 Thank you for your understanding.

-# **What**

-BSidesSF is a non-profit organization designed to advance the body of Information Security knowledge, by providing an annual, open forum for discussion and debate for security practitioners.
-We produce a conference that is a source of education, collaboration, and continued conversation for information technologists.
-The technical and academic presentations at BSidesSF are given in the spirit of peer review and advanced knowledge dissemination.
-This allows the field of Information Security to grow in breadth and depth, and continue in its pursuit of highly advanced, scientifically based knowledge.

-We are a practitioner focused event that attracts a wide range of attendees ranging from engineers & security leaders to executive decision makers.
-This is a great opportunity for you to showcase your work and share your ideas with industry peers.
-Bonus points if you can tie your presentation to this year’s conference theme: _You can't spell dystopia without AI_

-The BSides community has continuously raised the bar and put the info back in infosec.
-We thank each and every member/participant/organizer of this community for their hard work, sweat, and relentless pursuit of making high quality content accessible.
-We celebrate diverse approaches and points of view and believe that our commitment to diversity fosters innovation.
-BSidesSF is continuing to build upon a culture that drives our community to include a wide range of thoughts and ideas.

-# **When/Where**
+# **Important Dates**

-BSidesSF will take place on May 4-5, 2024.
-The conference will be located at City View at the Metreon in downtown San Francisco.
+* ~~October 20, 2023 – CFP (Presentations / Panels / Workshops) opens~~
+* ~~December 7, 2023 – CFP (Villages / BoF) opens~~
+* ~~January 8, 2024 (Monday) – Deadline: Presentations / Panels (Informational Track)~~
+* ~~February 5, 2024 (Monday) – Deadline: Workshops / Villages / BoF (Collaborative Track)~~
+* ~~February 24, 2024 – All Presentation/Panel/Workshop notifications, including waitlist, sent~~
+* February 27, 2024 – Village and BoF notifications sent
+* March 4, 2024 – Deadline: Participation confirmation & Presenter Agreement signed
+* March 11, 2024 – Conference schedule goes live; Registrations open
+* March 18, 2024 - Deadline: AV information due in Pretalx
+* March 25, 2024 - Deadline: Bio/Abstract information due in Pretalx
+* March 29, 2024 - Deadline: First Slides Draft
+* April 5, 2024 - Deadline: Second Slides Draft (Optional)
+* April 11, 2024 - Email with Run of Show Instructions sent
+* April 26, 2024 - Deadline: Final/Backup Slides
+* May 4-5, 2024 – BSidesSF 2024

-# **Topics**
+# **Topics & Theme**

 The following topics are of interest and in scope for BSidesSF 2024 submissions:
 - Protective and Corrective Security Controls